 The list can go on, but I think you catch the drift.

 Scripts that run on the server are called “server-side scripts”.
 Yes, it’s that simple, but here are a couple more things to take note of.

 CHARACTERISTICS OF SERVER-SIDE SCRIPTS

-- Transparent – They run on the server, and the actual code itself is obscured from the user.
-I.E. The user does not know how the code runs exactly, but only knows that something is being processed on the server.
+- Transparent – Users cannot access the source code.
+They do not know how the code runs exactly, but they know something is being processed on the server.

-- Secure – Since users do not know what goes on behind the server, server-side scripts become a “black box”, more suitable for secure transactions and processes.
+- Secure – Since users do not know what goes on behind the server, server-side scripts become a “black box”.
+It is more suitable for secure transactions and processes.

 EXAMPLE PROCESSES OF SERVER-SIDE SCRIPTS

-Yes, we can say that server-side scripts are used in general for “secure processing and transactions on the server”.
-But just what exactly?
+When we say that server-side scripts deal with “secure processing and transactions”, just what does it mean exactly?
 Here are a couple of quick examples:

 - Database – Create, read, update, and delete entries.

 - Monetary transactions – Payment and credit card processes.